gpg/gpg4win/doc/README.en.txt

 - GpgOL: Fixed various memory errors and stability problems.

+- GpgOL: Verifying mails a second time is now much faster.

 - GpgOL: Crashes related to filenames of attachments have been fixed.
   (T4062 T4032)

 - GpgOL: An error has been fixed which could lead to attachments not beeing displayed.

+- GpgOL: Sent on behalf of is now respected when verifying a signature.
+  (T4110)

 - Kleopatra: Now offers diagnostic information in case of file decryption errors.

 - Kleopatra: Support for NetKey v3 Smartcards has been improved.
+  (T4080)

 - Kleopatra: Decryption errors caused by missing integrity protection (MDC) are now handled properly.
 (T4038)